vadimgu/pythoneer/README.md

-# Pythoneer
+# Pythoneer (WORK IN PROGRESS)

 Pythoneer is a tool that can write Python functions.

-You write a function definition and Pythoneer does the rest for you.
+You write a function definition with tests and Pythoneer does the rest for you.
 For example

 ```python
 def max(a: int, b:int) -> int